awslabs/sockeye/docs/tutorials/multilingual.md

 done
 ```

-As our test data, need both the raw text and preprocessed, tagged version: the tagged file as input for translation, the raw text for evaluation,
+As our test data, we need both the raw text and the preprocessed, tagged version: the tagged file as input for translation, the raw text for evaluation,
 to compute detokenized BLEU.

 As a sanity check, compute number of lines in all files: